sktime/skbase/docs/source/about/governance.rst

 development of the project through ongoing engagement with the community ( see the :ref:`core development team <team>`).

-Core developers help ensure the smooth functioning of the project by:
+The :ref:`core developmer team <team>`  helps ensure the smooth functioning of the project by:

+- ongoing engagement with community
 - managing issues and Pull Requests
 - closing resolved issues
 - reviewing others contributions in accordance with the project